vagdevik/Flask-Image-Classification/README.md

 - You could use `cat 1000_imagenet_classes_file.txt` to see those 1000 classes.

 - When asked to upload an image to predict the class, upload the image of one of the classes mentioned in the `1000_imagenet_classes_file.txt`.

+- For instance, any of the image in the `static/uploads` can be downloaded and given as input to the web app to test the classification model.